 Handicap 5, member at Royal Queensland and has played at many international courses during extensive work travel.

-The General Manager of the GOLF Course Guide and Editor of Hacker Golf Magazine.
-Plays off 16 at Howlong but unfortunately rarely plays these days – something he hopes to address in 2017!
+The General Manager of The GOLF Course Guide and Editor of Hacker Golf Magazine.
+Member at Howlong, current handicap 16.

 A panellist for a number of golfing publications.
 He is a member at Wollongong Golf Club with a handicap of 12.

-Handicap 5 and is a member of Brisbane Golf Club.
-He has travelled extensively nationally and internationally playing great golf courses
+Handicap 5, is a member of Brisbane Golf Club and has travelled extensively nationally and internationally playing great golf courses.

-A Life member at Portsea, Patron at Clifton Springs, a member at Commonwealth and international golf tour organizer.
-Handicap has blown out to 17 (lowest was 8).
+A Life member Portsea, Patron Clifton Springs, member Commonwealth, and international golf tour organiser.
+Handicap has blown to 17 (lowest was 8).

 A member at Commonwealth, Sorrento and Moonah Links, handicap 11.
 Author of comprehensive books on British Links.